sbb-design-systems/lyne-components/readme.md

     - first build example: https://travis-ci.org/lyne-design-system/lyne-components/builds/657489977
     - second build example: https://travis-ci.org/lyne-design-system/lyne-components/builds/657490737

     -> the second build is skipping the deploy step, it just runs the build and test command.
-Not sure as of why this second build always runs. needs to be fixed.
+The Semantic-release plugin is writing the release-tag after succesfull deployment back to the repo.
+The second build most problably comes from there.
 - Decide for Branching-Model
 - Add Merge Checks
 - Greenkeeper